.png)

 The address on Via Croce di Città places the restaurant inside the historic centre, where the Roman grid of ancient Augusta Praetoria is still legible in the street plan.
 The Porta Praetoria, the triumphal arch, and the theatre ruins are all within a short walk, which means the setting carries a density of history that visitors from larger cities may find surprising.
 Aosta is a small city by Italian standards, but its old town punches well above its size in terms of architectural and historical weight.

-For those planning a broader Aosta visit, the full picture of the city's food and drink offer is covered in our full Aosta restaurants guide, alongside our full Aosta bars guide, our full Aosta hotels guide, our full Aosta wineries guide, and our full Aosta experiences guide.
+For a broader Aosta visit, the city's food and drink scene rewards a wider look, alongside its bars, hotels, wineries, and experiences.
 The valley's wine production, in particular, is small in volume and easy to overlook from outside Italy, but it is worth seeking out alongside the local cooking.

-Internationally, those tracking the broader Italian fine dining circuit will find useful reference points at Enoteca Pinchiorri in Florence, Enrico Bartolini in Milan, and Le Calandre in Rubano.
-For a sense of how mountain-sourced cooking is being handled at the highest level elsewhere in northern Italy, Atelier Moessmer Norbert Niederkofler in Brunico offers a strong comparison.
+Elsewhere in Italy, reference points include Enoteca Pinchiorri in Florence, Enrico Bartolini in Milan, and Le Calandre in Rubano.
+For a sense of how mountain-sourced cooking is being handled elsewhere in northern Italy, Atelier Moessmer Norbert Niederkofler in Brunico offers a strong comparison.
 Further afield, Le Bernardin in New York City and Emeril's in New Orleans represent the kind of long-running, city-defining restaurant identity that Aosta's leading tables aspire to in a smaller register.

 The restaurant is located at Via Croce di Città 25 in Aosta's old town, easily reachable on foot from the main historical sites.
 Given the basement setting and limited rooms, capacity is not large, and the informal atmosphere suits groups, couples, and solo diners equally.
 Booking in advance is advisable, particularly during the peak summer and winter mountain seasons when Aosta sees higher visitor volumes.
 Phone and website details are not currently available in our records, so contacting the restaurant directly via the address or seeking a booking through local concierge services is the most reliable route.